graphql/graphql-spec/spec/Section 6 -- Execution.md

 }
 ```

-The depth-first-search order of the field groups produced by {CollectFields()}
+The depth-first-search order of the field groups produced by selection set
-is maintained through execution, ensuring that fields appear in the executed
+processing is maintained through execution, ensuring that fields appear in the
-response in a stable and predictable order.
+executed response in a stable and predictable order.

+{AnalyzeSelectionSet()} also returns a list of references to any new deferred
+fragments encountered the selection set. {BuildGroupedFieldSets()} also
+potentially returns additional deferred grouped field sets related to new or
+previously encountered deferred fragments.
+Additional grouped field sets are
+constructed carefully so as to ensure that each field is executed exactly once
+and so that fields are grouped according to the set of deferred fragments that
+include them.

+Information derived from the presence of a `@defer` directive on a fragment is
+returned as a Defer Usage record, unique to the label, a structure containing:

+- {label}: value of the corresponding argument to the `@defer` directive.
+- {ancestors}: a list, where the first entry is the parent Defer Usage record
+  corresponding to the deferred fragment enclosing this deferred fragment and
+  the remaining entries are the values included within the {ancestors} entry of
+  that parent Defer Usage record, or, if this Defer Usage record is deferred
+  directly by the initial result, a list containing the single value
+  {undefined}.

+A Field Group record is a structure containing:

+- {fields}: a list of Field Details records for each encountered field.
+- {targets}: the set of Defer Usage records corresponding to the deferred
+  fragments enclosing this field, as well as possibly the value {undefined} if
+  the field is included within the initial response.

+A Field Details record is a structure containing:

+- {node}: the field node itself.
+- {target}: the Defer Usage record corresponding to the deferred fragment
+  enclosing this field or the value {undefined} if the field was not deferred.

+Information about additional deferred grouped field sets are returned as a list
+of Grouped Field Set Details structures containing:

+- {groupedFieldSet}: the grouped field set itself.
+- {shouldInitiateDefer}: a boolean value indicating whether the executor should
+  defer execution of {groupedFieldSet}.

+Deferred grouped field sets do not always require initiating deferral.
+For
+example, when a parent field is deferred by multiple fragments, deferral is
+initiated on the parent field.
+New grouped field sets for child fields will be
+created if the child fields are not all present in all of the deferred
+fragments, but these new grouped field sets, while representing deferred fields,
+do not require additional deferral.

-CollectFields(objectType, selectionSet, variableValues, visitedFragments,
+AnalyzeSelectionSet(objectType, selectionSet, variableValues, visitedFragments,
-deferredGroupedFieldsList):
+parentTarget, newTarget):

-- If {visitedFragments} is not provided, initialize it to the empty set.
+- If {visitedFragments} is not defined, initialize it to the empty set.
+- Initialize {targetsByKey} to an empty unordered map of sets.
-- Initialize {groupedFields} to an empty ordered map of lists.
+- Initialize {fieldsByTarget} to an empty unordered map of ordered maps.
-- If {deferredGroupedFieldsList} is not provided, initialize it to an empty
+- Initialize {newDeferUsages} to an empty list of Defer Usage records.
-  list.
 - For each {selection} in {selectionSet}:
   - If {selection} provides the directive `@skip`, let {skipDirective} be that
     directive.